 On another pan I roast chickpeas.

 While the oven is full, I whip up a batch of quinoa on the stove.
-It might be all about the look, but I buy tri-colored quinoa when I can find it.
+It might be jus for looks, but I buy tri-colored quinoa when I can find it.

-Once the veggies and grains are cooked and the chickpeas are crispy, I spoon them into bowls and layer on a big scoop of hummus and sprinkle on chopped chives.
+Once I have finished cooking the veggies and grains, and the chickpeas are crispy, I spoon them into bowls and layer on a big scoop of hummus and sprinkle on chopped chives.

 You can use the hummus flavor of your choice.